suvrotica/SuvroTuitionBlog/src/lib/posts/SuperHolyIAm.md

 And out comes my really smelly poop.<br>
 Of all religions mine at least tells you,<br>
 Life is an eat-shit-fuck fucking loop.<br><br>
-In nepal, where mountains have tits,
+In nepal, where mountains have tits, <br>
 Holiness goes on fucking unchecked. <br>
 A diaspora of sanctimonious seedy fucks,<br>
 In every ass that I have checked.<br><br>